harithh0/ssh_honeypot/README.md

 # SSH Honeypot

-This project is an SSH honeypot designed to log authentication attempts and gather geolocation data of the connecting clients.
+This project is a simple SSH honeypot designed to log authentication attempts and gather geolocation data of the connecting clients.
 It uses the `paramiko` library to simulate an SSH server and logs connection details for analysis.

 ## Screenshot of logs: